bartongroup/slivka/sphinx-docs/specification.rst

 Project Structure
 =================

-Each newly created project contains three files and a *services* directory with an example service by default.
+The collection of configuration files used be slivka is referred to as a slivka project.
+The root directory housing other configuration files is referred to as a slivka home directory.
+On startup, slivka also creates an environment variable ``SLIVKA_HOME`` pointing to that directory, which can be used throughout the configuration files and scripts.

+Each project contains few files essential for the proper operation of slivka.
+Those are:

+:config.yaml:
+  Main configuration file of the slivka project, required for its proper functionality.
+  Typically, slivka recognises the project directory as the one containing this file.
+Alternatively, it can be named *settings.yaml* and either *.yaml* or *.yml* extension is allowed.
+  The detailed information about the file syntax and parameters is provided in the `configuration file`_ section.
+:wsgi.py:
+  A python module file containing a wsgi-compatible application as specified in `PEP-3333`_.
+This file is used by wsgi middleware to serve slivka http endpoints.
+You may want to use this file if you plan to use an unsupported middleware or have more control over execution parameters.
 :manage.py:
-  Legacy executable script which loads all configuration files and starts slivka processes.
-Replaced by *slivka* executable.
+  A legacy executable script that may be used to load configuration files and start slivka processes.
+It's functionality is fully replaced by the newer *slivka* executable.
-:settings.yaml:
-  Settings file containing project-wide constants.
-  Refer to `settings file`_ section for more information about available parameters.
-:wsgi.py:
-  Module containing a wsgi-compatible application as specified in `PEP-3333`_ used by the dedicated wsgi middleware.
 :services:
-  Directory containing configuration files for services.
-  Refer to `services`_ section for more information on creating web services.
+  A default directory containing service configuration files.
+Each file in the directory whose name ends with *.service.yaml* is considered a slivka service file.
+The directory can be changed in the main configuration file.

 .. _`PEP-3333`: https://www.python.org/dev/peps/pep-3333/